Leg injury when struck by rebounding hammer

 • 2 minute read

 A crew member was struck on the right lower leg (the shin) by a rebounding hammer.

-The incident occurred when he was using the hammer to remove a stainless steel securing pin on the brake band drum of a tugger winch.
+The incident occurred when the crew member was using the hammer to remove a stainless steel securing pin on the brake band drum of a tugger winch.
 The crew member was using the hammer and other equipment to remove a stainless steel securing pin, which was positioned at knee height on the brake band drum.

 The pin was moving both ways a little, but required more lubrication.
+Spray lubricant was applied and was working through the pin mounts.

 The crew member was striking the pin out using the hammer; one blow missed the pin, rebounded back and struck his right lower leg, causing a small cut and bruising above the ankle.